 Yes, Lyft is a marketplace, and no, they don’t charge you anything.
 They do accept “donations” and that keeps Zimride, the parent company, up and running.

 With kennels and dog hostels charging a lot of money to keep your pampered pooch with them while you are going somewhere, DogVacay came as a sigh of relief for all the dog lovers.
 There are other portals like DogVacay that connect a service seeker with a provider, pay for the service.
 And just like DogVacay, these pet care sites takes the cut.
 All that without having to build a kennel or renting one.

 Learn more about of pet care marketplace features.

-The primary advantage of an asset light business model is its scalability.
+The primary advantage of an asset-light business model is its scalability.
 Given the fact that the investment made on the startup and operations is less in comparison to the profit harvested.

 However, there is a downside to this model.
 If the outsourcing business fails, operations suffer a massive blow.
-So, it becomes necessary to do a thorough research and enough brainstorming before deciding which service provider you should opt for.
+So, it becomes necessary to do thorough research and enough brainstorming before deciding which service provider you should opt for.

 Any and every business model has its own set of specific pros and cons, and it is important for all the aspiring entrepreneurs to make sure they take each and every factor into account before beginning such a venture.

 That being said, nobody can ignore the fact that the asset-light business model is enjoying increasing popularity.
 And considering its global adaptability and scalability, and the ever-increasing usage of internet, we can say the flaws are easily workable.